 As the desk has evolved over the years, different styles, features, etc. have come into being.
-From the secretary style to a partner’s desk to a library table, each of these antiques have their own unique characteristics.
-If you are visiting antique stores to find a stylish, antique desk, you’ll find that there are many different types to choosae from.
+From the secretary style to a partner’s desk to a library table, each of these antiques has its unique characteristics.
+If you are visiting antique stores to find a stylish, antique desk, you’ll find that there are many different types to choose from.

 The Types Of Antique Desks You Will Find At Antique Stores

 Some of the more common antique desks you can shop for at Carrocel fine furniture stores include:

 - Secretary – This is a well-known style that has a drop-down writing surface.
 The desk’s partition is slanted backward, and opens on a hinge.
 Traditionally, these were kept in living spaces of the home, concealing any work that was inside them.
 Most secretary desks have drawers or a small cubby hole also hidden within.

 - Roll Top – Roll top desks are one of the more popular antique desks, which makes them difficult to find.
 This type features a flat desk with a rolling, rounded door that slides up and down to reveal the work surface.
 You will usually find drawers under the top of the desk.

 - Writing Desk – Also referred to as a bureau, this compact desk was used to write letters by hand.
 The top closes to conceal the work, usually using a folding hinge, and the inside features small cubby holes.

 - Executive Writing Desk – These desks are elegant, larger in size, and feature a set of drawers on each side as well as a center drawer.
 The desk has a large, flat surface that can be used for writing and does not close up to conceal the top.